olebole/irafdoc/doc/kpnocoude.identify.rst

   and using automatic algorithms.
   </p>
   <p>
-  The <tt>'m'</tt> key is the principle interactive feature marking method.
+  The <span style="font-family: monospace;">'m'</span> key is the principle interactive feature marking method.
 Typing
-  <tt>'m'</tt> near the position of a feature applies a feature centering algorithm
+  <span style="font-family: monospace;">'m'</span> near the position of a feature applies a feature centering algorithm
   (see <b>center1d</b>) and, if a center is found, the feature is entered in the feature list and marked on the spectrum.
 If the new position is within a distance given by the parameter <i>minsep</i> of a previous feature it is